Get,

 5. Cheese

-Another addition to the foods which are rich in calcium-cheese is a good source of calcium and proteins.
-Your body absorbs calcium from dairy products fast than plant sources, so try to add more dairy products in your diet.
-Parmesan cheese has the most, with 331 mg of calcium.
-It is one of the most delicious and everyone’s favorite source of calcium.
+Another addition to the foods which are rich in calcium is cheese, it is a good source of calcium and proteins.
+Your body absorbs calcium from dairy products faster than plant sources, so try to add more dairy products in your diet.
+Cheese can provide 1g of calcium for a 100g serving,5.

 6. Almonds

 Almonds are a rich source of calcium, fatty acids, vitamin E, antioxidants, and proteins.
 They help to strengthen your bones, keep your heart healthy, and improve memory power.
-Just 1 cup of whole almonds contains 385 mg of calcium, which is more than one-third of the recommended daily amount.
-However, a handful of almonds are full of fats and calories, so you should limit their intake to smaller portions.
+15 almonds contain about 40mg of calcium6.
+However, a handful of almonds would contribute to a high amount of fats and calories, so you should limit their intake to smaller portions and seek a doctor’s advice on its benefit to your diet7.

 7. Beans and lentils

 We all know beans and lentils are high in fibres, proteins, and other nutrients, but some are rich in calcium too.
-Beans and lentils like soybeans, green beans, red millets, and peas contain enough calcium that you should never out on calcium requirements.
+Beans and lentils like soybeans, green beans, red millets, and peas contain enough calcium that may help you not worry about the calcium requirements4.

 8. Canned fish

 Canned fishes like canned salmon and sardines can be a good option of calcium if you are non-vegetarian.
-Its bones where most of the calcium resides.
+Its bones, where most of the calcium resides.
 Their bones are edible and soft.
 You can mash and serve them, so they’re undetectable in many dishes.
 Create a spread to serve on toast or make fish cakes.
 And if you like whole sardines or chunks of salmon, add them to salads.
+But any canned fish does contain preservatives, so do check with your healthcare practitioner if you suffer from any clinical ailments like hypertension4.

 9. Tofu

-If you are vegan and diet conscious, then tofu would be a smart choice to fulfil your calcium requirements.
+If you are vegan and diet conscious, then tofu would be a smart choice to get your calcium requirements.
 Tofu is naturally gluten-free and contains no cholesterol.
-Raw, firm tofu with added calcium packs 861 mg of calcium per half-cup.
-It’s also an excellent source of protein so add it to scrambles, stir-fry, salads, and more.
+Raw, firm tofu contains around 832 mg of calcium per cup6.
+It’s also an excellent source of protein and you can add it to scrambles, stir-fry, salads, and more.

 10. Figs

 Raw and dried figs are full of fibres, antioxidants, proteins, with a lot of calcium.
-This sweet-dessert like fruit contains 242 mg of calcium per cup of dried figs. They can be eaten as a snack or as a part of your salads.
+This sweet-dessert like fruit contains 65 mg of calcium for 2 dried figs8.
+They can be eaten as a snack or as a part of your salads.

 11. Whey protein

 Whey is a type of protein found in milk that has been well studied for its potential health benefits.
 It is also an excellent protein source and full of rapidly digested amino acids, which help promote muscle growth and recovery.
-Whey is loaded with calcium.
-Some studies have also shown that whey-rich diets to increased weight loss and improve blood sugar management.
+Whey is also high in calcium.
+Some studies9 have also shown that whey-rich diets to increase weight loss and improve blood sugar management.

 12. Leafy greens